-- (i) hotels, guesthouses, bed and breakfasts, or other similar accommodation; - (ii) youth hostels, bunkhouses, or other similar accommodation; - (iii) a pitch or area for camping, or for a mobile home that is not situated permanently or semi permanently on a site or in one place; - (iv) accommodation at campsites, caravan sites;holiday parks, holiday resorts or at other similar places; - (v) mobile homes or vessels or other vehicles permanently or semi permanently situated in one place and made available on a short term basis for business or leisure travel or educational trips; - (vi) self-catering accommodation made available on a short term basis for business, leisure, or educational trips; - (vii) any other kind of accommodation made available on a short term basis for business, leisure, or educational trips. - 4.
-Accommodation listed in subsection (1)(e) to (g) of this section is only visitor accommodation for the purposes of the Bill if it is made available on a short-term basis i.e. for stays of 31 nights or less. - 5.
-The section excludes certain types of accommodation from being considered visitor accommodation.
-Accommodation is not visitor accommodation if it is on Gypsy and Traveller sites or in mobile homes or vessels that are not permanently or semi permanently situated in one place.
-"Gypsy and Traveller site" and "mobile home" are terms that are defined in the section.
+- a. accommodation in hotels, guesthouses, bed and breakfasts, or other similar accommodation; - b. accommodation in youth hostels, bunkhouses, or other similar accommodation: - c. a pitch or area provided for camping, or a pitch or area provided for a mobile home that is not permanently or semi-permanently situated in one place (for example, a pitch or area provided for a tent or motorhome); - d. accommodation at holiday parks, holiday resorts or at other similar places; - e. accommodation in mobile homes, vessels or other vehicles permanently or semi-permanently situated in one place and that are offered on a short-term basis for business or leisure travel or educational trips; - f. self-catering accommodation offered on a short-term basis for business or, leisure travel, or educational trips; - g. any other kind of accommodation offered on a short-term basis for business or, leisure travel or educational trips.

-6. The Welsh Ministers have the power to amend through regulations the types or descriptions of types of accommodation classified as visitor accommodation.
+- 4. Accommodation listed in subsection (1)(e) to (g) of this section is only visitor accommodation for the purposes of the Bill if is offered on a short-term basis for stays of 31 nights or less (and for that purpose, it does not matter whether the nights are consecutive). - 5.
+The section excludes certain types of accommodation from being visitor accommodation.
+Accommodation is not visitor accommodation if it is on a Gypsy and Traveller site, a pitch or area provided for a mobile home, vessel or other vehicle that is permanently or semi-permanently situated in one place or in mobile homes or vessels that are not permanently or semi permanently situated in one place.
+"Gypsy and Traveller site" and "mobile home" are terms that are defined in the section. - 6.
+The Welsh Ministers may by regulations amend this section to provide that a type of accommodation, or accommodation of a particular description, is or is not visitor accommodation, and to vary the description of a type of accommodation.